Rubin & Ed: Production

-Rubin & Ed was filmed in Utah in Salt Lake City, Hanksville, Factory Butte and Goblin Valley State Park.
+The movie was filmed in Utah in Salt Lake City, Hanksville, Factory Butte and Goblin Valley State Park.

 Glover's appearance on Late Night

 Crispin Glover appeared on Late Night with David Letterman in 1987 to promote the film River's Edge.
 During the interview, Glover wore platform shoes and a wig, behaved erratically, and nearly kicked David Letterman in the face, causing Letterman to walk off the set.
 After Rubin & Ed premiered four years later, some speculated that Glover appeared on the show in-character as Rubin Farr.
+Rubin Farr also appears in Glover's music videoclip for the song "Clowny Clown Clown" and is also cited as "Mr Farr".